Play-Well TEKnologies LEGO-Inspired Engineering Programs

 About

-Play-Well TEKnologies LEGO-Inspired Engineering Programs offers project-based activities that use LEGO materials to explore engineering and architecture.
-Participants build projects inspired by cool machines, take part in STEM + Minecraft using LEGO materials, and venture into the world of Minecraft in a LEGO experience where they build a base, craft tools, use a Minecart to harvest raw resources, and battle to stop the Ender Dragon from ending the world.
-The program includes engineering and architectural projects using LEGO, with time spent inspecting, testing, modifying, and rebuilding LEGO projects while applying real-world concepts in physics, engineering, and architecture.
+Play-Well TEKnologies LEGO-Inspired Engineering Programs offers project-based activities where students use LEGO materials to build projects inspired by cool machines and engineering and architectural projects using LEGO parts.
+Participants take part in STEM + Minecraft using LEGO materials, including activities such as building a base, crafting tools, using a Minecart to harvest raw resources, and battling to stop the Ender Dragon from ending the world.
+During these projects, students apply real-world concepts in physics, engineering, and architecture while solving real-world engineering challenges that explore these concepts.

 • Ages: 5–14 years old